Naco, Sonora: The town

 Today, the town layout is based on two principal north-south avenues and 12 smaller east-west streets.
 Only the two avenues are fully paved.
 In the capital of Hermosillo, Naco is called “un pueblo chico, olvidado de Dios” (A small village forgotten by God).
 Due to the fighting in the first half of the 20th century, almost every old house in Naco has holes from gun battles.
 The Naco Hotel, with its meter-thick mud walls, used to advertise its bulletproof rooms.

-The border crossing at Naco is open 24 hours a day, permits for foreign cars are available Friday thru Sunday.
+The border crossing at Naco closes at 10:00 pm and permits for foreign cars are no longer available.
 Naco's downtown is small but it is popular with southern Arizona residents who come here to buy prescription medications, food, alcoholic beverages and crafts such as pottery, sombreros, piñatas, glassware, leather, clothing and other items.
 Many products are sold in open-air markets, which have a reputation for counterfeit products.
 There are also about eighty established business that cater to both locals and Arizona residents.
 Due to the difference in drinking age (18 in Mexico, 21 in the United States) the Galaxy disco is popular on weekends.

 Part of the economy here is catering to the migrants heading north with guesthouses, hotels, restaurants and stores selling jackets and blankets.

 Rodolfo Santos is the publisher and editor of the Naco newspaper El Mirador.
 This newspaper has exposed corruption and abuse at the local orphanage, leading to charges against the director.
 Prior to that, the newspaper uncovered corruption of the former municipal president, Vicente Torres, forcing state officials to investigate and remove the president from office.
 However, Santos will not take on organized crime, because doing so would put the newspaper's families in danger.
 The newspaper is located at the Santos family home, which also has a shop selling school uniforms.
 It has been around only since 2006 and is Naco's first permanent newspaper.
 While its investigative reporting has earned it a reputation, it remains a community newspaper, publishing local items of interest such as quinceañeras, school news, cultural events and more.
 However, life for journalists can be hazardous, especially those who report on organized crime.
 The newspaper is printed in Bisbee, Arizona and distributed free there, Naco, Cananea, Agua Prieta and Rio Sonora.